Bladerunner Mitch Joynt running on track on sunny day

 Sports technology in Para athletics

 Sports technology is advancing at a rapid pace.
 This allows Para athletes to use assistive devices to access a greater range of athletic events.
 Para athletes with trunk and lower limb impairments use wheelchairs.
-Amputees use prosthetic devices for for track and road events and sometimes also for field events.
+Amputees use prosthetic devices for track and road events and sometimes also for field events.

 Para athletes with vision impairments competing in track and road events may use tethers to link with a sighted guide.
 Acoustic devices (or a sighted ’caller‘) may be used to indicate such things as the take-off position in jumping and throwing events.